Get up to $6,000 in TikTok Ad CreditsClaim Credits

 Not every estimate deserves the same confidence, and the difference is not random.
 A few factors decide whether a number is a tight read or a loose one.

-- How much public signal the store exposes.
-A busy store with a public best-selling sort, an active order feed, and steady traffic gives a model plenty to work with.
-A store that hides its sort order, sells through a quiet catalog, or runs very low traffic exposes less, so the estimate widens.
+• How much public signal the store exposes.
+A busy store with steady traffic and products visibly turning over gives a model plenty to work with.
+A store that runs very low traffic or keeps its storefront sparse exposes less, so the estimate widens.

 This is why a sensible tool presents a range or a directional figure rather than a single hard number, and why two tools can disagree on the same store.
 They sample different signals at different moments and apply different assumptions.
 The overlap between them is the trustworthy zone.